Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Topology-Aware Multi-Hop Attack

 where $p > 1$ is a nonlinear attenuation exponent that suppresses low-intensity upstream contamination, reducing its impact on distant nodes.
 This recursive formulation captures the cumulative influence of all upstream agents while constraining $T_{i}(t)$ within the normalized range $[0,1]$.
-The process iterates until the system reaches a topological steady state, where no new nodes become contaminated:
+The process iterates until reaching a topological steady state, where no new nodes become contaminated:

-Figure~\ref{ACPM_Model} illustrates this dynamic evolution in a 10‑agent system.
-At $t=3$, nodes $V_3$, $V_4$, $V_5$, and $V_6$ begin to exhibit contamination from $V_1$ ($T_6(3) = 0.59$).
-By $t=5$, the contamination reaches $V_7$, $V_8$, $V_9$, and ultimately the target node $V_{10}$ ($T_{10}(5) = 0.14$), indicating that the network has reached topological steady state.
+Figure~\ref{ACPM_Model} illustrates this dynamic evolution in a 10-agent system, where $V_1$ is initially contaminated and $V_{10}$ is the target node.
+At $t=3$, nodes $V_3$, $V_4$, $V_5$, and $V_6$ begin to exhibit contamination propagated from $V_1$ ($T_6(3) = 0.59$).
+By $t=5$, the contamination further spreads to $V_7$, $V_8$, $V_9$, and ultimately reaches $V_{10}$ ($T_{10}(5) = 0.14$), indicating convergence to a topological steady state.

+\textbf{Optimal attack path selection}.
+We first select appropriate nodes as the contamination entry and target based on the inferred roles and functionalities.
+The entry candidates $\hat{\mathcal{V}}_{\text{edge}} \subseteq \hat{\mathcal{V}}$ are limited to externally exposed agents that directly interact with web pages, documents, search results, user inputs, or external APIs, as they can be reached via environment injection.
+The target candidates $\hat{\mathcal{V}}_{\text{target}} \subseteq \hat{\mathcal{V}}$ are limited to high-privilege agents with capabilities such as command execution, file manipulation, or system-level operations, since compromising these nodes yields the highest attack impact.